adamebell/adamebell.github.io/_posts/2019-12-16-No-Stone-Unturned-SRD.md

-Anything in the outline in italics happens every time you roll the dice.
-A hollow bullet means that step is optional.
+Anything in the outline not in italics happens every time you roll the dice.
+The italicized steps are optional.

 **Before Rolling:**

-* Player states their desired outcome
+- * Player states their desired outcome

-* Arbiters choose aspect and state what's most at risk
+- * Arbiters choose aspect and state what's most at risk

-* Choose Mood and increment Mood Level
+- * Choose Mood and increment Mood Level

-* Check details for Aspect Advantage or Disadvantage
+- * Check details for Aspect Advantage or Disadvantage

-◦	*Choose or create Relevant Skill*
+- Choose or create Relevant Skill*

-◦	*Risk Sentiment for Mood Advantage*
+- Risk Sentiment for Mood Advantage*

 **Roll the dice!**

-* Roll your Aspect Die and Mood Die
+- Roll your Aspect Die and Mood Die

 **After Rolling:**

-◦	*Get help.
+- Get help.
 They roll a Mood and raise its level.*

-* Determine the Winning Side and apply Details
+- * Determine the Winning Side and apply Details

-* Check for Mood Effects
+- * Check for Mood Effects